erikzenker/dob/README.md

 ## Usage ##
  It is possible to set symlinks into the syncFolder.
 These symlinks will be followd by the
- scanprocess, thus all modification on this symlinked folder will be recognized.
+ scanprocess, thus all modifications on this symlinked folder will be recognized.

  With the help of a ssh-server and some storage on it, it is very easy to setup a cloud storage solution
  for your linux devices (Netbook, Laptop, PC).
 You just need to install dob on all your devices, setup profiles